voteagora/op-atlas/README.md

 ## Overview

-This indexer tracks EAS attestations and stores them in a SQLite database.
+This indexer tracks EAS attestations and stores them into Postgres database.
 It watches for `Attested` and `Revoked` events from the EAS contract on Optimism, decodes the attestation data according to predefined schemas, and stores the results in structured tables.

 ## How it Works